What are the four architecture domains that the TOGAF standard deals with?

 Benefits:

-What Is presented as striking a balance between positive and negative outcomes resulting from the realization of either opportunities or threats"?
+In summary, risk management is about striking a balance between positive and negative outcomes resulting from the realization of either opportunities or threats, supporting informed decision-making and enhancing organizational resilience.

 Which of the following is an analysis technique which is used to show a range of different perspectives on the same set of business capabilities?